 Improvements to cycling and walking infrastructure

-WECA has recently submitted its second bid to government for active travel.
-The schemes were selected to reflect our aims and aspirations in our Joint Local Transport Plan 4 and our Local Cycling and Walking Infrastructure Plan, and to support the Government’s objectives and guidance relating to Emergency Active Travel.
+WECA has been successful in its second bid to government for active travel.
+The schemes were selected to reflect our aims in our Joint Local Transport Plan 4 and our Local Cycling and Walking Infrastructure Plan, and to support the Government’s objectives and guidance relating to Emergency Active Travel.

 West of England Mayor Tim Bowles said: “Creating safe routes for people to walk and cycle is a key part of my plan to get the region moving.
 We’re already seeing traffic in some parts of the region returning to 90% of pre-Covid levels so we need to work hard to create the positive legacy we would all like to see.
 With Government funding, these schemes will help us create a step-change in sustainable transport provision in the West of England.”

 In December 2020, WECA and the four West of England authorities submitted a bid to the Department for Transport’s E-cycles Extension Fund.
 The bid was for £250,000 for a range of interventions including:

 - Purchase of e-bikes and funding to facilitate a range of supporting activities such as expanding the existing e-bike loan schemes, bikeability and cycle training, and to provide grants for community organisations who can support access to e-cycles in their community.

 - Continuation of the Wheels to Work project

 - Bike security, such as on-street cycle hangars